Typhoon Agnes (1984): Vietnam

 When Typhoon Agnes made landfall on Vietnam three days after it struck the Philippines, the typhoon dropped torrential rains that caused flooding, which severely affected the rice harvest and winter crop cultivation.
-The Nam Định Province was the worst affected by the typhoon, were 134 people were killed and 289 others were wounded.
+The Bình Định Province was the worst affected by the typhoon, where 134 people were killed and 289 others were wounded.
 Some 400 schools and 230 nurseries were demolished.
 Nearly 200,000 ha of rice were flooded.
 A total of 6,315 ha of maize were damaged while 8,652 ha of sweet potatoes were flooded.
 Overall, the storm destroyed 271,000 ha of farmland.
 Over 600,000 people were directly affected by Agnes.

 Aftermath

 Philippines

 President Ferdinand Marcos declared a state of emergency for the provinces of Capiz, Iloilo, Aklan, Antique, Leyte, and eastern Samar.
 This area also covered the cities of Roxas and Tacloban.
 The Philippines Ministry of Health provided aid to 170,000 families.
 Immediately following Agnes, the Government of the Philippines dispatched a C-130 aircraft carrying relief supplies to the affected areas, including 40,000 lbs of food and medicine to Roxas, where thousands of residents had gone days without eating.
 There, five helicopters were dispatched to rescue victims, many of whom climbed to rooftops for safety.
 The Philippines Navy sent a "floating hospital" to treat villagers in remote coastal areas.
 The Philippines Air Force provided 163 ST of food for 30,000 people, medicine and clothing.

 In addition to national aid, various countries and human rights related organizations provided varying forms of assistance.
 The United States provided $25,000 in cash plus an additional $40,000 to help school re-construction and $540,000 to help re-build destroyed homes.
 Norway donated almost $80,000.
 The United Nations Development Programme awarded $30,000.
 UNICEF granted $50,000 worth of medicine.
 The Catholic Relief Services donated $65,000, with the intended use for shelter, food, and medicine.
 CARE also contributed $12,300 in order to repair a water tank and schools.